Knowing who your clients are is a necessary so you can spend your time marketing to the right audience.

 Who is your ideal client?

-The goal is to get yourself in front of your target market as often as possible.
-The general rule of thumb is that it takes a client at least 5 points of contact before they make the decision to buy from or work with you, so make sure that you are positioning yourself to be seen in multiple places.
-Just having a website is not enough.
+The goal is to get yourself in front of your ideal client as often as possible.
+A general marketing rule is that it takes a client at least 5 points of contact before they make the decision to buy from or work with you.
+Position yourself to be seen in multiple places.
+But make sure they are the right places.

 What problem does your product/service solve?

-You need to figure out what problem your products or services will solve.
-How will your products or services help your clients?
-Will it make things easier for your clients?
+How will your products or services help your client?
 Will it save time or money for your client?
+Will it make things easier for your client?
 Is it something they can’t get anywhere else?
-Knowing the answers to these questions will help you shape your unique selling position.
-Your unique selling position explains to your potential clients why they need what you have to offer.
+The answers to these questions can help you create your unique selling position (USP).
+Once crafted, your USP should be used in your marketing materials and on your website home page to tell your potential customers why they need your products or services.